'World of Warcraft' Game Currency Now Worth More Than Venezuelan Money

 Yet another socialist economy down the tubes.
 Even worse because they are resource rich.
 This will put the kibosh on the socialist "revolutionaries" that infest capitalist economies for a generation or two.
 Venezuelans have taken one for the team (mankind).
 Sean Penn and Danny Glover are, I hope, over-medicated due to being in a severe depression.

 Can you buy food with it?
-(Score:2)
+(Score:1)

 Hey kids!
 (Score:1)